-Following this, one question that arises is if the adversary can assign reliability scores to the linked individuals.
-We tested whether the first distance gap (Methods Section) measure is suitable for evaluating the reliability of linkings.
-This is important because when the overall linking accuracy is low, e.g. smaller than 50%, unless the attacker has a systematic way of selecting correct linkings, the risk of linking attack is low.
-As a test case, we focused on the linking where the adversary uses 200 deletions where the overall linking accuracy is 35% (Fig 3c).
-Figure 3d shows the sensitivity and positive predictive value (PPV) with changing first distance gap metric.
-The adversary can link 10% of the individuals perfectly and 20% of the individuals are linked with around 90% accuracy, i.e., makes 1 mistake in 10 linkings.
+One question that arises following these results is whether the adversary can assign reliability scores to the linked individuals.
+We tested whether the first distance gap (Methods Section) measure is suitable for evaluating the reliability of linking.
+This is important because when the overall linking accuracy is low (e.g., smaller than 50%), unless the attacker has a systematic way of selecting correct linkings, the risk of a linking attack is low.
+As a test case, we focused on a linking where the adversary used 200 deletions with an overall linking accuracy of 35% (Fig. 3c).
+Figure 3d shows the sensitivity and positive predictive value (PPV) with a changing first distance gap metric.
+The adversary could link 10% of the individuals perfectly, and 20% with around 90% accuracy.
 Figure 3d also shows the average sensitivity and average PPV over 100 random selections of the linkings.
-As expected, the PPV is always around 35% and average sensitivity is also always smaller than first distance gap based selection of linkings.
-These results show that even some parameter selections (e.g., number of variants) may show low accuracy, the adversary can increase accuracy by selecting the linkings using first distance gap measure.
+As expected, the PPV was always around 35% and average sensitivity was always smaller than for a first distance gap-based selection of linkings.
+These results show that even though some parameter selections (e.g., number of variants) may show low accuracy, the adversary can increase accuracy by selecting the linkings using the first distance gap measure.

 Linking Attacks using ChIP-Seq Signal Profiles